terra-money/docs/docs/develop/module-specifications/spec-market.md

 - type: `Dec`
 - default: 250,000 SDR (= 250,000,000,000 µSDR)

-The initial starting size of both Terra and Luna liquidity pools.
+The initial starting size of both Terra and Luna virtual liquidity pools.
+The constant product is set by squaring the basepool.
+Pools are adjusted based on swap amounts using [](#applyswaptopool).
+Every block, pools are rebalanced toward their `BasePool` levels by lowering the `terraPoolDelta` using the [`k.ReplenishPools()`](#replenishpools) function.

 ### MinSpread

 - type: `Dec`
 - default: 0.5%

-The minimum spread charged on Terra<>Luna swaps to prevent leaking value from front-running attacks.
+The minimum spread fee charged on any transaction between Terra and Luna.

-### TobinTax

-- type: `Dec`
-- default: 0.35%

-An additional fee for swapping between Terra currencies (spot-trading).
-The rate varies, depending on the denomination.
-For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
-To see the rates, [query the oracle](https://lcd.terra.dev/terra/oracle/v1beta1/denoms/tobin_taxes).